CoudreBros/Stake_Pool_Updater/README.md

 - SPU **never runs external scripts silently** – all major steps require confirmation.
 - Existing binaries and config files are **safely backed up** before changes.

----

-## 🧑‍💻 For Developers

-SPU is modular by design.
+- SPU is modular by design.
 Each task is implemented as a separate Python module, making the project easy to extend or customize.

-Contributions are welcome.
-Feel free to open a pull request or issue.

 ---

 ## 📄 License

-MIT License © 2025 Stake Pool Updater Contributors
+MIT License © 2025 CBROS Cardano Pool